 Responsibilities of the Professional Development Associates will include:

 Characteristics of a good candidate:

-Associates will be paid a $3,000 stipend which will be distributed over the 9 months of the academic year (August-May).
+Associates will receive a $4,000 stipend which will be distributed over the 9 months of the academic year (August-May).
 The time commitment is an average commitment of 5 hours per week or 20 hours per month.
 The stipend is in addition to any research, teaching and/or fellowship awards they may hold, subject to Graduate School & University policies.

-Oversight and mentorship of the Associates will be by Assistant Dean Amy Pszczolkowski, in collaboration with the entire professional development team of the Graduate School.
-Graduate students will benefit by working on initiatives related to their own profession and career interests.
+Assistant Dean James Van Wyck oversees and mentors the Professional Development Associates, in collaboration with the entire professional development team of the Graduate School.
+In addition to receiving mentorship, graduate students will expand their professional skills and competencies and build connections as they participate in campus-wide initiatives related to their own profession and career interests.

-Please reach out to Amy Pszczolkowski for any questions, email@example.com.
+Please reach out to James Van Wyck with any questions, email@example.com.